mairooni/Flink-TornadoVM-Artifact/README.md

 ```

 This generates three csv files.
 The first one, `NumbersFilled.csv`, categorizes the numbers in the flink log per action.
-The second one, `NumbersFilled-AVG.csv` calculate the average of those numbers.
+The second one, `NumbersFilled-AVG.csv` calculates the average of those numbers.
 Finally, the third one, `Breakdown-Simplified`, provides a simplified version of the numbers in the `NumbersFilled-AVG.csv` file.

-Note that, as mentioned in the previous section, the flag `` has to be in the java.env.opts in order to get the detailed timers.
+Note that, as mentioned in the previous section, the flag `-Dflinktornado.breakdown=true` has to be in the java.env.opts in order to get the detailed timers.

 2) TornadoVM Profiler Analysis